r10941141/pupil-tracking/README.md

 The main goal of this project is Pupil Tracking and Segmentation.
 We use a CNN-based architecture combined with image preprocessing and postprocessing techniques to improve the accuracy and robustness of the model.

 This repo can use the Docker image file `boogaloo1011/skinoct:9988_v2` as the execution environment.
 The image does not contain the source code.

+Notebooks contains development records and intermediate experiments.
+The final implementation has been modularized into the main Python scripts.